 The MAC continues to monitor the medium for collisions during the transmission extension bits.
 When a collision occurs during the transmission of extension within slotTime, the station should cease transmission of extension and transmit a 32-bit jam signal to enforce the collision.
 The slotTime timer begins with the transmission of the first bit of preamble.
 The content of the jam must be extensionErrorBits.
-After a collision has occurred during the transmission of extension bits, within data, the DUT should attempt to retransmit the frames
+After a collision has occurred during the transmission of extension bits, within data, the DUT should attempt to retransmit the frames transmit a valid frame to the DUT to ensure that the DUT is functioning properly.
+See $\underline{AnnexC}$ for suggested test configurations.

-Test Setup: Connect the device under test (DUT) to the testing station with the appropriate medium (i.e. unshielded twisted pair (UTP), shielded twisted pair (STP), balanced copper, multi-mode fiber, etc.) and transmit a valid frame to the DUT to ensure that the DUT is functioning properly.
-See Annex C for suggested test configurations.
+Test Setup: Connect the device under test (DUT) to the testing station with the appropriate medium (i.e. unshielded twisted pair (UTP), shielded twisted pair (STP), balanced copper, multi-mode fiber, etc.) and

 - 1. The DUT is instructed to transmit a valid 64 byte frame with 448 bytes of extension. - 2.
 The testing station is instructed to create a collision 'n' octets after the DUT transmits the first byte of preamble.
 The initial value of 'n' should be 73.
 This should cause a collision to occur when the DUT is transmitting carrier extension. - 3.
-The statistics and output of the DUT are observed. - 4.
+The output of the DUT is observed. - 4.
 Ideally, steps 1 through 3 are repeated with the value of 'n' incremented from 73 to slotTime (512 bytes).
 Typically, 2 or 3 values of 'n' are used to test functionality.